itsme-zeix/Keyboard-Design-Archive/README.md

 # Past-Keyboard-Designs
 ==WIP==
  - To do
-   - Include images of Hera R2
    - Include proto images for Hera R2
    - Details and images of Hera R1

 # Past PCB Designs
 Largely prototypes made for clients' potential designs.
+- My designs typically avoid SOD diodes in exchange for standard 0805 diodes for increased mechanical stability.
+- Size of pads are larger in hopes that they will adhere better and be less likely to lift.
+- Prototypes are done with HASL while large scale production are done with ENIG.

 ## Burrito ##
 Commissioned by shostudios.

-Uses duplex matrix to reduce microcontroller pins required.
+Uses duplex matrix to reduce the number of microcontroller pins required.

 ![20230310_144009](https://user-images.githubusercontent.com/102467346/226098082-88393bac-b7e3-4517-8ff9-0756d7c693c3.jpg)
 ![image (1)](https://user-images.githubusercontent.com/102467346/226098075-13269a90-e03b-4652-a3c9-43256e1b4de5.png)